salmanthoriq95/template_nodejs/readme.md

+# TEMPLATE

-this is template for nodejs
+this is backend template using :

+1. nodejs es 6
+2. express
+3. mysql